Skip to main content

 Fake crypto exchanges and crypto wallets: Inexperienced crypto users may be lured into investing in a new high-value cryptocurrency exchange opportunity or a "cheap" Bitcoin that doesn't exist.
 Scammers advertise the investment at a price under market value, and the victim is unaware that the exchange is fake until their investment is lost.
 A fake crypto wallet is a malware scam that infects a computer and eventually steals the user's private key.

-Recognizing Cryptocurrency AML Red Flags
+Recognizing Cryptocurrency AML/CFT Red Flags

-• No legitimate entity will require you to buy crypto.
+• Scammers will guarantee profits or significant returns.
+No crypto investment is guaranteed to make money, let alone big money.
+No legitimate entity will require you to buy crypto.
 Not to solve a problem, not to protect your money.
 That's a scam.

 • Never mix online dating and investment advice.
 If a new love interest wants to show you how to invest in crypto or asks you to send them crypto, be wary of a scam.